-The Responsible Physician will determine the criteria for periodic health examinations for inmates.
-Inmates should be scheduled for an annual health examination within 14 days of the inmate's annual incarceration anniversary (15 CCR 1208.5).
+The Responsible Physician will determine the criteria for periodic health examinations for incarcerated persons.
+Incarcerated persons should be scheduled for an annual health examination within 14 days of the person's annual incarceration anniversary (15 CCR 1208.5).
 The examination should include:

-- A review of current vital signs and weight. - A TB skin test and review of the results. - An evaluation of any health-related issues arising since the last health evaluation. - Initiation of treatment, as appropriate. - Any updates to the inmate treatment plan. - Any other specific components determined by the Responsible Physician based on the age, gender, and health of the inmate (15 CCR 1208.5).
+- A review of current vital signs and weight. - A TB skin test and review of the results. - An evaluation of any health-related issues arising since the last health evaluation. - Initiation of treatment, as appropriate. - Any updates to the incarcerated person treatment plan. - Any other specific components determined by the Responsible Physician based on the age, gender, and health of the incarcerated person (15 CCR 1208.5).

-All inmates should also be examined prior to release to protect both the inmate and the public.
+All incarcerated persons should also be examined prior to release to protect both the incarcerated person and the public.